rhostem/ng2-simple-autocomplete/README.md

 Text ahead of history list.

-If you want to remove this heading, bind `null` value for `historyHeading` property.
+If you want to remove this heading, bind `null` value for this property.

 #### `autoFocusOnFirst: boolean`

 default: `true`

 When result list is open, first item is automatically highlighted.
-So user can select it directly after input search keyword by pressing enter key.
+So user can select it directly by pressing enter key.

 #### `resetOnDelete: boolean`